YassineIdiri/Parking-Space-Analysis/README.md

 ### ⚙️ Technologies Used

+⚙️ Technologies Used

-Python: The programming language used for implementing the entire project.
+Python – main programming language used for the implementation.

-OpenCV: A computer vision library for image processing tasks such as reading, resizing, and converting images to grayscale.
+OpenCV – for image processing tasks such as loading images, resizing, grayscale conversion, and ROI extraction.

-scikit-image: A library that provides efficient implementations for image processing functions like Local Binary Patterns (LBP) and Histogram of Oriented Gradients (HOG).
+scikit-image – for computing Local Binary Patterns (LBP) and generating LBP histograms.

-NumPy: A fundamental package for numerical operations and handling arrays.
+NumPy – for numerical operations and array manipulation.

-scikit-learn: A machine learning library used for classification, hyperparameter tuning (GridSearchCV), normalization, and evaluation metrics.
-Pandas (if used for data handling): For organizing and managing labeled datasets.
+scikit-learn – for splitting data, training the classifier, and evaluating performance.

 ### 🔎 Approach

-Image Feature Extraction:
+Image Feature Extraction (LBP Only)

-Local Binary Patterns (LBP): Extracts texture information by identifying local patterns in grayscale images.
-An LBP histogram is computed to represent texture-based features.
-Histogram of Oriented Gradients (HOG): Extracts shape-based features by analyzing the gradients in different directions within an image.
-Data Normalization: The features extracted using LBP and HOG are normalized using MinMaxScaler to bring all values within the range [0, 1].

-Classification:

-A Random Forest Classifier is used to classify the features into "occupied" or "free".
-The classifier’s hyperparameters are optimized using GridSearchCV to find the best settings for n_estimators, max_depth, and min_samples_split.
+Images of parking spaces are preprocessed (grayscale, normalization, resizing).

+Local Binary Patterns (LBP) are computed for each image to capture texture information.

+An LBP histogram is generated for each image and used as the feature vector for classification.

+Classification
+A simple ML classifier (e.g., SVM, KNN, or Logistic Regression) is trained using the LBP histograms.

+The dataset is split into training and testing sets to evaluate generalization.

-Model Evaluation:
+Model Evaluation

-The model is evaluated on test images using accuracy, precision, recall, F1-score, and a confusion matrix.
+The model is evaluated using metrics such as accuracy and a confusion matrix.

+The results show how well the system distinguishes between “occupied” and “free” parking spaces.

 ### 📈 Outcome

-The project successfully uses a combination of texture (LBP) and shape (HOG) features to classify parking spaces, achieving an accuracy of around 85% with an optimized Random Forest model.
-This approach is effective for scenarios where differentiating between occupied and free parking spaces is required based on image data.
+The system classifies parking spaces based on texture patterns extracted using LBP, achieving a good level of accuracy given the simplicity of the method.
+This demonstrates the effectiveness of texture-based image descriptors for lightweight computer vision tasks such as parking occupancy detection.